-Older properties may have low-pressure gravity fed systems (a tank in the loft), so to deliver a really good shower so you will need to install a pump,’ says Howard Birch, Director, Aston Matthews.
+Older properties may have low-pressure gravity fed systems (a tank in the loft), so to deliver a really good shower so you will need to install a pump,’ says Howard Birch, director of Aston Matthews.

 ‘Shower specifications will include the minimum and maximum bar pressure required to work sufficiently.
-Usually, the larger the showerhead, the more bar pressure you will need,’ says Rebecca Milnes, Designer, C. P. Hart.
+Usually, the larger the showerhead, the more bar pressure you will need,’ says Rebecca Milnes, designer at C. P. Hart.

 What is an exposed shower system?

-Exposed showers not only look beautiful, they are a good option if you have a wall that you can’t channel into, such as a party wall, or exterior wall,’ says Rebecca Milnes, Designer, C.P.
-Hart.
+Exposed showers not only look beautiful, they are a good option if you have a wall that you can’t channel into, such as a party wall or exterior wall,’ says Rebecca Milnes.

 ‘The only parts that go into the wall would be your hot and cold water feeds, which require very little depth.
 This is the more traditional way of mounting a shower, which is why an exposed shower set looks beautiful in a classically styled bathroom.’